palewire/californiacivicdata.org/_posts/2014-09-24-calaccess-code-convening.markdown

 published: true
 ---

-After several months of internal work and a two-day code sprint, reporters and developers from the [Los Angeles Times Data Desk](http://www.latimes.com/local/datadesk/), [The Center for Investigative Reporting](http://cironline.org/) and Stanford's new [Computational Journalism Program](http://towcenter.org/blog/data-journalist-profile-cheryl-phillips-stanford-data-journalism/) are premiering two tools:
+Supercharged by a two-day code sprint sponsored by OpenNews, reporters and developers from the [Los Angeles Times Data Desk](http://www.latimes.com/local/datadesk/), [The Center for Investigative Reporting](http://cironline.org/) and Stanford's new [Computational Journalism Program](http://towcenter.org/blog/data-journalist-profile-cheryl-phillips-stanford-data-journalism/) are premiering two tools:

 - [django-calaccess-raw-data](http://django-calaccess-campaign-browser.californiacivicdata.org/en/latest/): A Django app to refine, review and republish campaign finance data drawn from the California Secretary of State’s CAL-ACCESS database.

 - [django-calaccess-campaign-browser](https://github.com/california-civic-data-coalition/django-calaccess-lobbying-browser): A simple Django app to build lobbying activity data from the CAL-ACCESS database.
 It is reliant on django-calaccess-parser.

-Both aim to make California campaign finance data easier to consume and build upon.
+Together, we call ourselves the [California Civic Data Coalition](http://www.californiacivicdata.org/).
+Our aim is to make California campaign finance data easier to consume and build upon.
 If you're curious about our app methodology, we suggest you read our sister post on ["pluggable data"](http://www.californiacivicdata.org/2014/09/24/pluggable-data/).

 ## Getting Started